 Dr. Tori has a unique ability to speak about something we are all familiar with, influence and persuasion, but don’t necessarily know how to recognize or use in our work and home environments to improve engagement, build relationships, and impact measurable outcomes.
 His sense of humor, use of real world experience, and deep clinical background creates a learning opportunity for his audiences that is unlike anything else they have experienced.
 Audiences engage, laugh, and learn and leave his presentations with concrete actionable takeaways.

 His training in influence and persuasion comes from over a decade working with experts in diverse influence domains including coaching, social sciences, direct response marketing, advertising, game design, copywriting, hypnosis, NLP, parenting, public speaking, internet marketing and others.
-Dr. Tori is certified in hypnosis and hypnotherapy.
+Dr. Tori is certified in hypnosis, Ericksonian hypnotherapy, and conversational hypnotherapy.

 In addition to this work, Ed runs several health care training, marketing, influence, and humor websites.
 A father of six, he teaches entrepreneurship to children and he runs his own mobile game company.
 He serves as the president of a large religious non-profit organization in Baltimore.